How does VAT work?

 If you purchase services from EU or non-EU countries, the reverse charge procedure can also apply — this time in reverse: You become the "tax debtor".

-You must calculate the German VAT on the foreign service and simultaneously deduct it as input tax (if you are entitled to input tax deduction).
+You must calculate the German VAT on the foreign service and simultaneously reclaim it as Vorsteuer (if you are entitled to Vorsteuerabzug).

 → No financial burden, but obligation to report in your advance VAT return!

 - Example: You buy a Canva Pro subscription (based in Ireland).
 You calculate 19% VAT on the invoice yourself and report it in ELSTER.
-At the same time, you deduct it as input tax.
+At the same time, you reclaim it as Vorsteuer.

 - Wrong tax rate